charleswcho/okbnb/README.md

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote that will be build using Ruby on Rails and React.js.
+OkBnB is a web application inspired by AirBnb that will be build using Ruby on Rails and React.js.
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria:

 - [ ] New account creation, login, and guest/demo login
 - [ ] Smooth, bug-free navigation
 - [ ] Adequate seed data to demonstrate the site's features
-- [ ] The minimally necessary features for an Evernote-inspired site: note creation and saving, note editing, and notes organized into notebooks
+- [ ] The minimally necessary features for an AirBnb-inspired site: viewing potential tenant profiles and filtering by certain parameters, offer a booking to a tenant, and create new profiles
 - [ ] Hosting on Heroku
 - [ ] CSS styling that is satisfactorily visually appealing
-- [ ] A production README, replacing this README (**NB**: check out the [sample production README](https://github.com/appacademy/sample-project-proposal/blob/master/docs/production_readme.md) -- you'll write this later)

 ## Product Goals and Priorities

-FresherNote will allow users to do the following:
+OkBnb will allow users to do the following:

 <!-- This is a Markdown checklist.
 Use it to keep track of your
 progress.
 Put an x between the brackets for a checkmark: [x] -->

 - [ ] Create an account (MVP)
 - [ ] Log in / Log out, including as a Guest/Demo User (MVP)
-- [ ] Create, read, edit, and delete notes (MVP)
+- [ ] View and create tenant profiles (MVP)
-- [ ] Organize notes within Notebooks (MVP)
+- [ ] Filter through tenant profiles with parameters (MVP)
-- [ ] Tag notes with multiple tags (expected feature, but not MVP)
+- [ ] Contact potential tenants (MVP)
-- [ ] Apply complex styling to notes while editing (expected feature, but not MVP)
+- [ ] Offer a date range of availability to tenant (expected feature, but not MVP)

 ## Design Docs
 * [View Wireframes][views]